bllexe/bllexe.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+# subtitle: Why you'd want to go on a date with me
 ---

-## Hakimda
+## Kisaca...

 Merhaba !
 Bilal Yakut 2016 Cukurova Universitesi Bilgisayar Muhendisligi Mezunuyum.